NHS App & NHS login

 3. Click on 'View or manage this appointment' for any appointment

-4. If the appointment is from PKB, you will be direct to PKB.
+4. If the appointment is from PKB, you will be directed to PKB.
 Click 'Continue'

 5. You will land on the PKB 'View appointment' page